King's Cross Central: 1849-1852: Great Northern Railway's King's Cross

-1856: Midland Railway's St Pancras
+1850's-1860's: Midland Railway's St Pancras

-Before the 1860s, the Midland Railway had a network of routes in the Midlands and in south and west Yorkshire and Lancashire, but no route of its own to the capital.
-Up to 1857 the company had no line into London, and used the lines of the London and North Western Railway for trains into the capital; after 1857 the company's Leicester and Hitchin Railway gave access to London via the GNR.
-However, traffic for the second International Exhibition in 1862 suffered great delays over both lines, and so the decision was taken to develop its own London terminus from Bedford.
+Before the 1860s, the Midland Railway had a network of routes in the Midlands, south and west Yorkshire and Lancashire and until 1857 the company had no line into London, and used the lines of the London and North Western Railway.
+After 1857, the company's Leicester and Hitchin Railway gave access to London via the GNR.
+However, traffic for the second International Exhibition in 1862 suffered great delays over both lines, so the decision was taken to develop its own London terminus from Bedford.
 Surveying for a 49.75 mi long line began in October 1862.

-Designed by William Henry Barlow, as the approaching line to the station crossed the Regent's Canal at height, the result was that the line at St Pancras railway station was to be 12 to 17 ft above the ground level.
-Initially planned to be filled with spoil from the tunnels north of the railway lands, instead the void was used for dry freight, in particular beer from the Brewers of Burton.
-Beer traffic was handled in the centre of the station between platforms 4 and 5.
+Designed by William Henry Barlow, the approaching line to the station crossed the Regent's Canal at height, as a result the line at St Pancras railway station had to be 12 to 17 ft above ground level.
+Initially planned to be filled with spoil from the tunnels north of the railway lands, instead the void was used for dry freight, including beer from the Brewers of Burton.
+Beer freight was processed in the centre of the station, between platforms 4 and 5.
 A central third track ended in a wagon hoist lowering wagons 20 ft below rail level; beer storage ended in 1967.

-The contract for the construction of the station substructure and connecting lines was given to Messrs.
-Waring, with Barlow's assistant Campion as supervisor.
-To avoid the foundations of the roof interfering with the space beneath, and to simplify the design and minimise cost, it was decided to construct a single span roof, with cross ties for the arch at the station level.
+The contract for the construction of the station substructure and connecting lines was given to Waring Brothers, with Barlow's assistant Campion as supervisor.
+To avoid the foundations of the roof interfering with the space beneath, and to simplify the design and minimise cost, they decided to construct a single span roof, with cross ties for the arch at the station level.
 Constructed by the Butterley Company, the span width, from wall to wall was 245 ft 6 in, with one of 24 ribs every 29 ft 4 in.
 The resultant single-span roof was 679 ft long, 236 ft wide, and 98 ft high at the apex above the tracks, and was the largest such structure in the world at the time of its completion.

-Construction of a hotel fronting the station, the Midland Grand Hotel, began in 1868, and it opened in 1873; the design of the hotel and station buildings was by George Gilbert Scott, selected by competition in 1865.
-The building is primarily brick, but polychromatic, in a style derived from the Italian gothic, and with numerous other architectural influences.
+Construction of a hotel fronting the station, the Midland Grand Hotel, began in 1868, and opened in 1873; the design of the hotel and station buildings was by George Gilbert Scott, selected by competition in 1865.
+The building is primarily brick, but polychromatic, in a style derived from Italian gothic, with numerous other architectural influences.